How a Company with a Bad Reputation Can Repair Its Brand

 An isometric illustration of a laptop with a sad face on the screen.
 Surrounding the laptop are icons featuring thumbs down, angry faces, and one- and two-star reviews, indicating negative feedback.
 The background is dark, emphasizing the negative reactions.

-In today’s business world, a company’s reputation can greatly impact its success.
+In today’s business world, a company’s reputation significantly impacts its success.
 It’s not just about offering quality products or services—public perception is key.
-A strong reputation helps attract and retain customers, while a damaged one can lead to financial losses and high employee turnover.
+A strong reputation helps attract and retain customers.
+In contrast, a damaged one can lead to financial losses and high employee turnover.

 What is a Company’s Reputation Score?